How to exit an if clause

 The term 'exiting an if clause' can be interpreted in a few ways.
 Unlike loops (where break and continue are explicit), an if statement doesn't have a direct 'exit' keyword.
 Instead, exiting typically means preventing further code within the if block from executing, or stopping the function/method that contains the if block.
 The approach you choose depends on whether you want to:

-2. Exit the function/method entirely: This is achieved using the return statement.
+ifblock: This is often handled by structuring yourif/elif/elsestatements carefully. - Exit the function/method entirely: This is achieved using the

-3. Exit a loop that contains the if statement: This is done with the break statement.
+returnstatement. - Exit a loop that contains the

 flowchart TD